Our End-of-Year Campaign is happening NOW - Support VC 💙

 And I just want to learn about that.
 What are some things I should watch if I wanted to get better?

 ADAM: One of my bosses in years gone by at NPR, who was the head of the NPR visuals department or, you know, it had many different names.
-I think it was like the multimedia department at one point… if you remember, when multimedia was the big word.
+I think it was the multimedia department at one point.
+If you remember, when multimedia was the big word.

 ADAM: [laughing] Yeah, we're all multimedia people.
 So anyway, the head of the Multimedia Department at NPR, he used to say that if you wanted to get better at making, anything, you should read short stories and listen to jazz, which is like a very it's also like a sort of NPR stereotyped thing to say.

-But I do think that there is some value to like looking outside of your genre for inspiration.
-And I think that that's sort of what I like is sort of watching movies or documentaries or like… I listen to a lot of improv comedy podcasts.
-And I wouldn't say that you wouldn't watch like a ‘How Town’ episode and say, ‘this is definitely inspired by an improv comedy podcast’ – but there are definitely things in that realm that – the world of surprise is so important.
+But I do think that there is some value to looking outside of your genre for inspiration.
+I like watching movies or documentaries or listening to improv comedy podcasts.
+I wouldn't say that you would watch a ‘Howtown’ episode and say, ‘this is definitely inspired by an improv comedy podcast’ – but there are things in that realm, like the world of surprise, which is so important.

-So there's little moments of joy and excitement that I find in, in a lot of other mediums and not necessarily visual.
-Sometimes it's like a book… that I think I really rely on, you know?
+So there's little moments of joy and excitement that I find in a lot of other mediums and not necessarily visual.

 Joss, what would you say?

 JOSS: Yeah.
 I mean, my media diet is just… chaotic.
 It's a firehose.
 Like, it's not strategic.
 I have, you know, 15 newsletters coming in to my reader every day.
-I have every short-form video podcast like filtering through my brain.
+I have every short-form video podcast filtering through my brain.
 I read magazines.
 I don't read books, unfortunately.
-I just like, keep trying and failing.
-Probably these things are all related, but I wouldn't say that there's things that I look at and think, ‘Man, I really want to take this from that’ – just because I just assume that the thing emerged from the person that they are and the experience that they have, the skills that they have an interest that they have, and that I can't just kind of take it for myself.
+I just keep trying and failing.
+Probably these things are all related, but I wouldn't say that there's things that I look at and think, ‘Man, I really want to take this from that’ – just because I assume that the thing emerged from the person that they are and the experience that they have, the skills that they have, an interest that they have, and that I can't just take that for myself.

-And so there's this challenge of kind of making the thing that you want to see in the world, and then coming up against to get against the reality of… maybe there's not as many people who want the thing that you want, but I don't really know another way of putting stuff into the world, except for to make the thing that I really want to exist and to kind of just do the best with the skills that I have.
+And so there's this challenge of making the thing that you want to see in the world, and then coming up against the reality of – maybe there's not as many people who want the thing that you want, but I don't really know another way of putting stuff into the world, except for to make the thing that I really want to exist and to kind of just do the best with the skills that I have.

 And, you know, then you come up against the algorithm, the challenges of the algorithm and hope that some of the people who are like you are going to – it's going to pop up in their feed – and maybe it is and maybe it isn't.
 And we might have to adjust.
 But I'm trying to focus on like, ‘Yes, I'm obsessed with this thing about knowing where facts come from.’